 As PostgreSQL based applications scale, the need to implement connection pooling can become apparent sooner than you might expect.
-Since, PostgreSQL to date has no built-in connection pool handler, in this post I’ll explore some of the options for implementing connection pooling.
-In doing so, we’ll take a look at some of the implications for application performance.
+Since PostgreSQL to date has no built-in connection pool handler, in this post I’ll explore some of the options for implementing it and take a look at some of the implications for application performance.

 PostgreSQL implements connection handling by “forking” it’s main OS process into a child process for each new connection.
 An interesting practical consequence of this is that we get a full view of resource utilization per connection in PostgreSQL at the OS level (the output below is from top):

 PID USER PR NI VIRT RES SHR S %CPU %MEM TIME+ COMMAND

 24379 postgres 20 0 346m 148m 122m R 61.7 7.4 0:46.36 postgres: sysbench sysbench ::1(40120)

 24381 postgres 20 0 346m 143m 119m R 62.7 7.1 0:46.14 postgres: sysbench sysbench ::1(40124)

 24380 postgres 20 0 338m 137m 121m R 57.7 6.8 0:46.04 postgres: sysbench sysbench ::1(40122)

 24382 postgres 20 0 338m 129m 115m R 57.4 6.5 0:46.09 postgres: sysbench sysbench ::1(40126)